cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-plcontainer.md

 Required.
 Add the runtime ID.
 When adding a `runtime` element in the PL/Container configuration file, this is the value of the `id` element in the PL/Container configuration file.
 Maximum length is 63 Bytes.

-You specify the name in the Greenplum Database UDF on the `# container` line.
+You specify the name in the Cloudberry Database UDF on the `# container` line.

 **`{**-s** | **--setting**} param=value`**